WHAT TO EXPECT

 - Head to the flight line and wait for the LCO to start accepting flight cards.
-They will assign you to a pad and let you know when you can go out to load your rocket.
-Don’t be afraid to ask questions if you’re not familiar with the pad system.
-This is especially true with rails.
+They will assign your pad and let you proceed to load your rocket.
+Don’t be afraid to ask questions if you’re not familiar with how to use the pads.

 - Go back to the observation area and watch your rocket fly into the sky!

-- When the LCO says so, go recover your rocket.
+- When the LCO declares the range is safe, go recover your rocket.

 At the end of the launch window, please consider staying to help tear down.
 Many hands make light work.
 Always clean up your area.
 Leave the site at least as clean as you found it.

 Other important things to remember:

 - Always listen to the RSO(s) and LCO(s).
 Their job is to keep everyone safe.
 WSR will never compromise on safety.

 - Don’t be afraid to ask questions.
 If you need or forgot something, ask around.
 Someone will probably be able to help you out, especially the club officers.